 * Jesus’ style in proclaiming the good news of the Reign

-In his manner of proclaiming the good news of the Reign, Jesus reveals a great passion for the Father and for the humiliated people.
-Unlike the doctors of his time, Jesus proclaims the good news of God wherever he meets people who will listen to him.
-In synagogues during the celebration of the Word (Mt 4: 23).
-In the homes of friends (Mt 13: 36).
-When walking along the streets with his disciples (Mt 12: 1-8).
-On the seashore, at the edge of the beach, sitting in a boat (Mt 13: 1-3).
-On the mountain, where he proclaims the beatitudes (Mt 5: 1).
-In the squares of villages and cities, where people bring their sick (Mt 14: 34-36).
-Even in the temple in Jerusalem, at the time of pilgrimages (Mt 26: 55)!
-In Jesus, everything is the revelation of that which animates his inner being!
-He not only proclaims the good news of the Reign, he is living proof of the Reign.
-In him we see what happens when someone allows God to reign and take possession of his/her life.
+In His manner of proclaiming the good news of the Reign, Jesus reveals a great passion for the Father and for the humiliated people.
+Unlike the doctors of His time, Jesus proclaims the good news of God wherever He meets people who will listen to Him: in synagogues during the celebration of the Word (Mt 4:23); in the homes of friends (Mt 13:36); when walking along the streets with His disciples (Mt 12:1-8); at the seashore, at the edge of the beach, sitting in a boat (Mt 13:1-3); on the mountain, where He proclaims the beatitudes (Mt 5:1); in the squares of villages and cities, where people bring their sick (Mt 14:34-36); even in the temple in Jerusalem, at the time of pilgrimages (Mt 26: 55)!
+In Jesus, everything is the revelation of that which animates His inner being!
+He not only proclaims the good news of the Reign, He is living proof of the Reign.
+In Him we see what happens when someone allows God to reign and take possession of his/her life.

 * The Divine Wisdom’s invitation to all who seek it

-Jesus invites all those who suffer under the burden of life to find rest and comfort in him (Mt 11: 25-30).
-This invitation echoes the beautiful words of Isaiah who comforted the weary people in exile (Is 55: 1-3).
-This invitation stands in correlation to Divine Wisdom, which calls people to itself (Sir 24: 18-19), saying that "her ways are delightful ways, her paths all lead to contentment" (Prov 3: 17).
+Jesus invites all those who suffer under the burden of life to find rest and comfort in Him (Mt 11:25-30).
+This invitation echoes the beautiful words of Isaiah who comforted the weary people in exile (Isa 55:1-3).
+This invitation stands in correlation to Divine Wisdom, which calls people to itself (Sir 24:18-19), saying that "her ways are delightful ways, her paths all lead to contentment" (Prov 3:17).
 Again, Wisdom says, "Wisdom brings up her own sons, and cares for those who seek her.
-Whoever loves her loves life, those who wait on her early will be filled with happiness" (Si 4: 11-12).
-This invitation reveals a very important feminine aspect of God: the gentleness and welcome that comforts, revitalises the person and makes it feel well.
+Whoever loves her loves life, those who wait on her early will be filled with happiness" (Sir 4: 11-12).
+This invitation reveals a very important feminine aspect of God: the gentleness and welcome that comforts, revitalizes the person and makes him/her feel well.
 Jesus is the comfort that God gives to a weary people!

 6. Psalm 132